 5.4.2.2 Using NDT to generate ML training data

 ML training usually requires large amounts of data to guarantee good performance of the ML models.
 In general, the ML training data for network related use cases is obtained through historical network management data.
-For instance, assuming that there is a ML model supporting MDA SLS analysis described in TS 28.104 clause 7.2.2, the raw feature of training data could be the enabling data, such as UL/DL throughput, uplink/downlink delay, etc., as specified in clause 8.4.2 of TS 28.104.
+For instance, assuming that there is a ML model supporting MDA SLS analysis described in TS 28.104 clause 7.2.2, the raw feature of training data could be the enabling data, such as UL/DL throughput, uplink/downlink delay, etc., as specified in clause 8.4.2 of TS 28.104 [x].

 However, obtaining data from the network has the following limitations: